Universal Weakly Fault-Tolerant Quantum Computation via Code Switching in the [[8,3,2]] Code: Conclusion

 \section{Conclusion}

 In this paper, we developed a fault-tolerant, error-detecting protocol for switching between two versions of the $[[8,3,2]]$ code and used it to assemble a universal logical gate set.
-Numerical simulations of state preparation, code switching, and a three-logical-qubit Grover search show quadratic suppression of postselected logical error rates, consistent with weak fault tolerance.
+Numerical simulations of state preparation and code switching show quadratic suppression of postselected logical error rates, and the three-logical-qubit Grover benchmark shows quadratic suppression of the postselected decoded-output failure probability, consistent with weak fault tolerance.

 We showed that both versions arise from the same $[[8,3,3,2]]$ subsystem code, obtained by gauging out three logical qubits of the $[[8,6,2]]$ code after a noncanonical choice of logical basis.
 Fixing the gauge qubits in $\ket{0_g}$ yields Version 2, namely the $[[8,3,2]]$ code with logical $\overline{\mathrm{CCZ}}$, $\overline{\mathrm{CZ}}$, $\overline{\mathrm{CNOT}}$, and $\overline{\mathrm{SWAP}}$ gates.
-Fixing them in $\ket{+_g}$ yields Version 1, in which the resulting weight-2 representatives of the logical operators enable weakly fault-tolerant implementations of $\overline{H}$, $\overline{S}$, and $\overline{\sqrt{X}^\dagger}$ using the $\widetilde{XX}$ and $\widetilde{ZZ}$ rotation gadgets.
+Fixing them in $\ket{+_g}$ yields Version 1, in which the resulting weight-$2$ representatives of the logical operators enable weakly fault-tolerant implementations of $\overline{H}$, $\overline{S}$, and $\overline{\sqrt{X}^\dagger}$ using the $\widetilde{XX}$ and $\widetilde{ZZ}$ rotation gadgets.
 We also showed that single inter-block logical $\overline{\mathrm{CNOT}}$ gates are available between same-version blocks and, for mixed-version blocks, only in the direction $[[8,3,2]]_2 \to [[8,3,2]]_1$.

-We also clarified the role of complementary checks in distance-2 code switching.
-In our setting, they are not optional if the switched state is to be used for subsequent logical computation: together with the final stabilizer measurement, they ensure that the target code is reached in the correct gauge and stabilizer sector before further logical gates are applied.
-Operationally, they provide low-weight surrogates for directly measuring the weight-8 stabilizers and thereby reduce the overhead of stabilizer verification during switching.